 Genetics is the study of one particular gene and its effects.
 Genomics is genetics on a larger scale: the study of your genome, your complete set of DNA, including all your genes.

-A genetic test usually looks at one or a small number of genes at a time.
-A genomic test is a new type of test that can capture information from a large number or all of your genes at the same time.
+A genetic test looks at one or a small number of genes at a time.
+A genomic sequencing test can capture information from a large number or all of your genes at the same time.
 This means doctors may have a better chance of finding gene changes causing or associated with your disease or condition.